How to Unpublish a Wix Site (Step-by-Step Guide)

 • Googlebot sees the same thing.
 Search engine crawlers encounter the unpublished page just like regular visitors, which is why extended downtime hurts your rankings.

-If you need to show visitors something more specific during downtime, the best option is to create a simple landing page on another platform (or a free service like Linktree) and redirect your domain to it temporarily.
+If you need to show visitors something more specific during downtime, the best option is to create a simple landing page on another platform and redirect your domain to it temporarily.

 What Happens to Your Domain and Billing When You Unpublish a Wix Site?